 Missions

-We support 10 foreign missionaries, 2 local missions, 2 Bible colleges, 2 children’s homes, and 2 United States missionaries.
+We support 8 foreign missionaries, 2 local missions, and 2 children’s homes.
 Following are their names and a brief description of their work.
 There are email and website links wherever possible.

 Walter Smith continues to work at West African Christian Mission in Nigeria.
 As part of its outreach, the mission offers medical care for both Christians and non-Christians.
 There is a Bible correspondence course and literature distribution program.
 Materials are printed in English as well as Yoruba (the native language).
 Nigerian leaders now are able to assume more of the initiative for the work of evangelism and leadership training.